-How To Help Your Toddler Make Friends & Keep Their Friendships Thriving
+Here's How To Help Your Toddler Make & Keep Their Sweet Little Friendships

 There's no doubt that toddler relationships can be complicated.
 Heck, even adult relationships are complicated, so imagine trying to navigate proper social etiquette when you're a 2-year-old.
 With all the playground drama and so many social interactions, how do you help your toddler make friends, and how do you even know which friendships are worth keeping?
 It's not like your kid can just call their friend up themselves for a playdate.